Dukeofnowhere/Portfolio_/README.md

 ## Roadmap
 I hope to add more visually appealing features and user friendly navigation options.
-I also want to continue to update this website and use it as an opportunity to showcase my capabilitiies, skill set, and projects.
+I also want to continue to update this website and use it as an opportunity to showcase my capabilitiies, skill sets, and projects.

 ## License